ironnysh/storyblok-youtube/README.md

 > [!TIP]
 > The default block type is **Nestable block**, which is what you need.

 YouTube supports [multiple parameters](https://developers.google.com/youtube/player_parameters#Parameters) that let you customize an embedded video, including start and end time, player controls, and more.
-Add two fields for the essential parameters, URL and title:
+Add two fields for the essential parameters—URL and title:

 2. In the **Edit** window, create a **Text** field named `youtube_url`, and click **Add**.
 3. Create another **Text** field named `youtube_title`, and click **Add**.